 The NAP program is an important tool in managing potential risk for individuals who raise crops not covered by standard crop insurance.
 The authorized agency official will discuss the NAP program with all applicants who plan to raise crops which are eligible for NAP coverage.
 FSA should determine if using NAP coverage is cost effective for the operation and if it will likely benefit both the applicant and the Agency as part of the overall farm plan.
-If NAP coverage is likely to provide benefits to the operation, applicants will be encouraged to participate in the NAP program.
+If NAP coverage is likely to provide benefits to the operation, applicants will be encouraged to participate in the NAP program, but under no circumstances can it be made mandatory.-